pkrachakonda/Project3---Australian-Road-Crash-Data-Analysis/README.md

 `The 40-46 years age group has the most number of fatalities followed by 25-39 years, followed by 16-24 years.
 This analysis reveals a notable correlation between age groups and the occurrence of fatalities, emphasizing the need for age-specific safety measures.`

-7. **What is the correlation between fatalities and speed limits?**
-8. **How do fatalities vary across different speed limit categories?**

-`The number of fatalities changes with different speed limits.
-The 60km/hr-80km/hr range has the most number of fatalities.
-These findings suggest a potential correlation between speed limits and the severity of accidents, highlighting the importance of speed management for road safety.`

 ## 📑Conclusions